-Protect your cardiovascular patients
+Support your cardiovascular patients

-Complex cardiac surgeries with use of CPB can result in a dysregulated immune response with clinical complications like vasoplegic shock and multi-organ dysfunction syndrome.
-Emergency cardiac surgeries in patients on antithrombotic drugs such as ticagrelor or rivaroxaban can result in severe bleeding complications.
+Complex cardiac surgeries involving CPB can be associated with a dysregulated immune response, which may contribute to complications such as vasoplegic shock and multi-organ dysfunction.
+Emergency cardiac surgeries in patients receiving antithrombotic drugs such as ticagrelor or rivaroxaban may carry an increased risk of perioperative bleeding.

 Cost effectiveness